DMills27/Nix-Sovereign-Tech-Fund-Report/2 Measured boot.md

-The Lanzaboote project [https://github.com/nix-community/lanzaboote] implemented a secure boot feature in NixOS however its implementation is somewhat unsatisfactory in the sense that, in its current state, there are drawbacks, which hinder it being integrated as an upstream feature, such as:
+The [Lanzaboote project](https://github.com/nix-community/lanzaboote) implemented a secure boot feature in NixOS however its implementation is somewhat unsatisfactory in the sense that, in its current state, there are drawbacks, which hinder it being integrated as an upstream feature, such as:

 1. Lanzaboot is mainly implemented using a specification “modification” of the Unified Kernel Image (UKI).
 A Unified Kernel Image (UKI) is a single, unified file that includes everything a computer needs to start and run a Linux distribution.
 It combines a bootloader, the Linux kernel, some initial resources, and more into a single file.
 The most important of these initial resources is the .initrd file, which we will go into greater detail shortly.
 [Go into greater detail about this “specification hack”] https://github.com/uapi-group/specifications/blob/main/specs/unified_kernel_image.md
-The way in which Lanzaboot is applied requires one to first install NixOS via an insecure boot then install Lanzaboot to have secure boot in effect.
-This is undesirable and ideally we should have boot security by default when installing NixOS for the first time.This video goes into greater details of this process: Secure Boot On NixOS - Lanzaboote
+2. The way in which Lanzaboot is applied requires one to first install NixOS via an insecure boot then install Lanzaboot to have secure boot in effect.
+This is undesirable and ideally we should have boot security by default when installing NixOS for the first time.

 Relevant PRs
 boot: load addons from systemd-boot Type 1 entries systemd/systemd#28057